ibm-cloud-docs/solution-tutorials/extended-app-security.md

 ## Assess your application
 {: #app_properties}

 You developed a solution and successfully deployed it to {{site.data.keyword.cloud_notm}}.
 Now you want to look into how to harden the app environment.
-This can be motivated by regular activity as part of (agile) development and the next steps towards a fully secure app or by increasing requirements for an app already in production.
+This can be part of the regular activities of (agile) development and the next steps towards a fully secure app or by increasing requirements for an app already in production.

 If you tried the tutorial on how to [apply end to end security to a cloud application](https://{DomainName}/docs/tutorials?topic=solution-tutorials-cloud-e2e-security), you already know how to rotate service credentials.
 But there is far more to app security than regular changes of passwords and access keys.
 You may want to assess the application, its deployment and usage  characteristics to better understand what needs to, could be and should be addressed.
 Depending on your industry, country and region, etc. there exist different [security and resiliency requirements](https://www.ibm.com/cloud/compliance).
 It could mean